LilButter/LilButter-WebSkillTree/README.md

-A minecraft themed skill tree for a modpack wiki site or whatever, feel free to change or take from this.
+A Minecraft themed skill tree for a modpack wiki site or whatever, feel free to change or take from this.